bibrikthesorcerer/calculator-sakhovsky-il/README.md

 ### SAT-14, SAT-15, SAT-16

 A basic graphical interface with client-server interaction was implemented, namely:
-- A button to send data to the server
+- A button to send data to the server.
-- Fields for entering arithmetic expressions and outputting the answer
+- Fields for entering arithmetic expressions and outputting the answer.
-- Checkbox for float mode
+- Checkbox for float mode.

 Some minor fixes have also been made.

 ### SAT-17, SAT-18

 The following changes have been added:
-- Basic validation of input data has been introduced
+- Basic validation of input data has been introduced.
-- Introduced a 2-second delay of the GUI after sending the request
+- Introduced a 2-second delay of the GUI after sending the request.

 ### SAT-19, SAT-20, SAT-21

 The following functionality has been added:
-- Added a class that performs the role of FSM
+- Added a class that performs the role of FSM.
-- Added a check for GUI connections to the server
+- Added a check for GUI connections to the server.
-- Added Dockerfile support to Makefile for calculator program and server
+- Added Dockerfile support to Makefile for calculator program and server.

 ### SAT-23

 The following changes have been made to the Makefile:
-- Added GUI startup
+- Added GUI startup.
-- The doker cleaning feature has been added to the clean command
+- The doker cleaning feature has been added to the clean command.
-- A separate command has been issued to launch the python server
+- A separate command has been issued to launch the python server.
-- The run-server command launches docker and app.exe
+- The run-server command launches docker and app.exe.
-- Improved commands for working with the doсker
+- Improved commands for working with the doсker.

+### SAT-24

+A `Django` application with a basic `DB` configuration has been added, which allows you to save the calculation history on the server.

+### SAT-25, SAT-26, SAT-27, SAT-28

+The following functionality has been implemented:
+- The list of clients connected to the server.
+- PUSH server model that allows sending data to all connected clients.
+- Asynchronous server operation.
+- Sending the calculation history when the client connects to the server for the first time.

+### SAT-29, SAT-30

+The following changes have been made:

+- Added a data warehouse for the calculation history from the server in the GUI.
+- Added WS client to provide convenient two-way communication between GUI and server.
+- The client application has become modular and has been divided into subsections to ensure its continuous operation.

+### SAT-32, SAT-33, SAT-34

+The following changes have been made:
+- Added Logging on server.
+- Updated Makefile for correct launch of docker, server and GUI.
+- Added the docker-compose setting.
+- The working IP has been changed to 0.0.0.0.

+### SAT-31, SAT-37, SAT-39

+The following work was performed:
+- Testing was conducted to identify errors and malfunctions in the program.
+- Fixed a bug that led to an endless loop of requests to the server in order to obtain the calculation result.
+- Improved the system for reconnecting the client to the server and checking the server health at the moment.

+### SAT-40

+The migration command was added to the **Makefile** to start the server.

+### SAT-36

+`Queues` were removed from the program and errors that periodically occurred at the end of the program were fixed.

+### SAT-38

+A data validation system has been added to the server.